 Charles Davis Shaw, son of Mr. and Mrs. C. N. Shaw of Lebanon Junction, was released in Korea following 34 months as a prisoner of war.

-Out Bullitt Lick way, squirrel hunters are plentiful in this part of the woods now.
+Out Bullitt Lick way, squirrel hunters were plentiful in this part of the woods then.

 The Mt.
 Washington F.F.A. meat-judging team placed sixth at the State Fair.
 Team members included Tom McAfee, Lloyd Dooley, and Glenn Armstrong, with Billy Roy Gentry acting as an alternate.

-Kay Hardy just returned from three months in Europe.
-She is the wife of Harold Hardy, a local merchant.
+Kay Hardy returned from three months in Europe.
+She was the wife of Harold Hardy, a local merchant.

 Over at Mt.
 Washington, Doris Bleemel, Retta Williams, Edward Frank, and Mrs. Lillian Spivey helped Betty Spivey celebrate her 18th birthday; while Mr. and Mrs. Bruce Stripling, Mr. and Mrs. J. H. Duckett went to Lebanon Junction to visit Mr. Duckett's brother.

 The paper reported that Bullitt County residents who had been observing Daylight Saving Time since early May would be returning to Central Standard Time at the end of September.
 It also reported that Shepherdsville streets were getting a fresh coat of oil and rock.